 Food anxiety depression is a societal issue?

 Despite the complexity of food safety, the answer to the question of whether we suffer from food anxiety depression is surprisingly simple.
 We hardly perceive any food problems.
 We perceive our food as safe and healthy.
 At best, the average citizen perceives food safety as a societal issue.

 Food safety is not an individual issue.
 We do not set any conditions for our individual food safety domain.
 We have, however, two very strong views on the responsibilities of the food industry and the government.

 First, the food processing technology and the control systems used by industry, science, and the authorities must be state of the art.
 Second, citizens put the responsibility for food safety firmly in the hands of the (controlling) authorities and the business community.
 When these conditions are not met, they want severe sanctions applied.

-In my next article, I will argue that consumers opt for zero food risk yet are not willing to pay for it.
+In another article, I will argue that consumers opt for zero food risk yet are not willing to pay for it.

 Tell us your experiences with food safety in the comment box below.
 Is food safety important for you?